Ballet, dance

 Birmingham Royal Ballet’s Don Quixote Is Magnificent.

-For me, the most wonderful sequence is act 2, a scenario dominated first by the red sunset of the Spanish evening, in the sensuous, passionate scene with the gypsises, and then transferred to the white innocence and sparkle of the Spanish garden.
+The most wonderful sequence is act 2, a scenario dominated first by the red sunset of the Spanish evening, in the sensuous, passionate scene with the gypsises, and then transferred to the white innocence and sparkle of the Spanish garden.
 These scenes are truly beautiful, they linger in your mind long after you leave the theatre.

 Don Quixote is as warm and vibrant as a Spanish Summer, and as passionate as a Spanish Lover.